Exam Prep Blog

 What drop factor should I use for IV flow rate calculations?

-How should I practise pharmaceutical calculations before the exam?
+How should I practise pharmaceutical calculations before the OPRA exam?

 Practise daily, not weekly.
 Do at least 10 calculations per day for four weeks before the exam.
 Cover all 8 types systematically, focusing extra time on your weakest areas.
-Use timed conditions to build speed.
+Use timed conditions to build speed and accuracy.
 Always show your working and check that your answer is clinically reasonable.
+Since OPRA is closed-book, practise without any references or calculator.

 What is the difference between percentage w/v and w/w in pharmacy calculations?

 Percentage w/v (weight in volume) means grams of solute per 100mL of solution.
 Percentage w/w (weight in weight) means grams of solute per 100g of preparation.
 For example, 1% w/v = 1g per 100mL (used for solutions), while 1% w/w = 1g per 100g (used for creams and ointments).
-Confusing these changes the answer significantly.
+Confusing these changes the answer significantly and is a common exam trap.

 Related Articles